Showing posts with label Psychology. Show all posts

 To consider the possibility of this happening, let’s start at the very beginning when interaction among humans started.
 Let us consider if the positive attributes we want us to acquire might have helped their survival and reproduction.

 Within a small hunter-gatherer group, the trait of caring for one another was crucial for survival.
-Over the course of evolution, such traits have shown that fostering psychological attributes like empathy, cooperation, and kindness improves survival chances for individuals within these groups.
+Over the course of evolution, fostering psychological attributes like empathy, cooperation, and kindness improves survival chances for individuals within these groups.
 The jungle is a harsh environment, and being alone offers no advantage.

 What happens when a small group, aided by positive traits, starts to thrive and grow larger?